 Gifts of Closely Held Stock: This type of gift can bring you substantial tax benefits.
 There are a number of strategies you can use to structure the gift according to your circumstances.
-Our Office of Gift Planning or the School’s Director of Advancement can help.
+The UNC Office of Gift Planning or the School’s Director of Advancement can help.

 Gifts of Personal Property: In planning your estate, remember that valuable collections such as works of art and other forms of tangible personal property can be subject to estate taxes.
 By donating these items to the School of Nursing during your lifetime, you not only reduce your taxable estate, but also reduce your taxable income in the year of the gift.

-Gifts that Provide Income: You may wish to make a gift but you may feel you cannot afford to give us asset because it provides you with annual income.
-Gift Annuities and other forms of life income can offer current income, a significant tax deduction, and the assurance that you are providing for the School of Nursing in the future.
+Gifts that Provide Income: You may wish to make a gift, but you may feel you cannot afford to give us an asset because it provides you with annual income.
+Gift annuities and other forms of life income can offer current income, a significant tax deduction, and the assurance that you are providing for the School of Nursing in the future.